-Question: What prompted or motivated you to apply for this job?
+Q: What prompted/motivated you to apply for this job?

-• Focus on emphasising the match between your skills and experience and the operations and culture of the company you are applying to;

-• Demonstrate your understanding of the company and have good reasons for wanting to work there.
-Show that you have researched the company thoroughly.
+- Focus on emphasising the match between your skills/ experience and the operations/ culture of the company you are applying to; - Demonstrate your understanding of the company and have good reasons for wanting to work there this will show that you've researched the company thoroughly.

-Question: Why are you the best person for this job?
+Q: Why are you the best person for this job?

-• Bearing in mind the specific requirements for this role, emphasise what you can offer to your potential employer, rather than what they can do for you;

-• Choose 2-3 of your most unique qualities that you feel might set you apart from other candidates.
+- Bearing in mind the specific requirements of the role, emphasise what you can offer to your potential employer, rather than what they can do for you; - Choose 2-3 of your most unique qualities that you think set you apart from other candidates.

-Question: Why did you leave your previous role?
+Q: Why did you leave your previous role?

-- Whatever your reasons are for leaving your previous role, do not talk negatively about your previous employer; - Focus on your future and ensure you sound positive and optimistic as you elaborate on your chosen career goals.
+- Whatever your reasons for leaving your last job, do not talk negatively about your previous employer; - Focus on your future, and ensure you sound positive and optimistic as you elaborate on your chosen career goals.

-Question: What would you describe as your key strength?
+Q: What would you describe as your key strengths?

-- Focus on skills your potential employer may be looking for (i.e: from the job description); - Elaborate on your chosen strengths, using examples from your past experience.
+- Focus on skills your potential employer is looking for (i.e. from the job description); - Elaborate on your chosen strengths, using examples from your past experience.

-Question: What would you describe as your main weakness?
+Q: What would you describe as your main weakness?

-- Present some of your minor weaknesses, and not any that will greatly impact your ability to do the job; - Alternatively, mention areas where you were once slightly weaker at, which you have been working on and improving;

-• With any weaknesses you mention, ensure you emphasise your awareness, willingness and efforts to improve.
+- Present some of your minor weaknesses not the ones that will greatly impact your ability to do the job; - Alternatively, mention areas that you were once slightly weaker at, but which you have been working on and improving; - With any weakness you mention, ensure you emphasise your awareness, willingness and efforts to improve.